amooma/rails-4.2-book/chapter02-ruby-basics.md

 the book "The Ruby Programming Language" by David Flanagan and Yukihiro Matsumoto.

-Because Ruby version 2.2 is the way to go we use it.
-Please take care to update your current Ruby if you are running older versions.
-Truth be
-told: For most part of this book you'll be fine with versions 2.0 and 2.1 too - but we tested everything with version 2.2.

 The command `ruby -v` will print the current running Ruby version:

 ``` {.bash}